 When you take them, you lose a little bit of salt, too, which can help with your blood pressure.

 These drugs aren't perfect, he says.
 "The downside is that, because there is sugar in your nether regions, women have a higher risk of yeast infections, and uncircumcised men can get foreskin infections."

 To avoid the risk of dehydration, Buse says that elderly people with kidney disease and people who are taking diuretics, pills that make you pee out extra water, shouldn't take SGLT2 inhibitors.

 The only inhaled insulin on the market is Afrezza.
-It's a fast-acting insulin, so you only take it at mealtimes.
+It's fast acting, so you take it only at mealtimes.
 It comes in 4-unit and 8-unit cartridges that you pop into a small gadget, like the ones people with asthma use.

 Good to Know is a new feature that allows members of the community to answer questions from WebMD experts, doctors, staff, and other community members.
 We're testing this new feature and we'd like your feedback.